-According to the National Geographic Society, landforms are features on the Earth's surface that is part of a terrain.
+According to the National Geographic Society, landforms are features on the Earth's surface that are part of the terrain.
 The four major types of landforms are mountains, hills, plateaus, and plains.
-Buttes, canyons, valleys and basins are considered minor types of landforms.
+Buttes, canyons, valleys, and basins are considered minor types of landforms.